microbiomedata/nmdc_api_utilities/docs/functions.rst

 NMDC API Utilities Documentation
 =================================
 Welcome to NMDC API Utilities documentation.
 This package provides tools for interacting with the NMDC API.
-|br| The Collection Module is a foundational component that defines common behaviors and properties between collections.
+| The Collection Module is a foundational component that defines common behaviors and properties between collections.
-|br| Each subclass is designed to be more user-friendly and specific for certain collections, making them the recommended entry points for using the package.
+| Each subclass is designed to be more user-friendly and specific for certain collections, making them the recommended entry points for using the package.
 Each function of CollectionSearch can be accessed via each subclass.

 NMDC Module
 ~~~~~~~~~~